 I Deviated My Septum in Ibiza

-I used to always pride myself on being possibly the only person in the world who hadn’t done cocaine.
-Originally, this was primarily due to stinginess rather than personal integrity, but even when complimentary, lovingly-cut lines were shoved in my face.
+I used to always pride myself on being possibly the only 20-something in the western world who hadn’t done cocaine.
+Originally, this was primarily due to stinginess rather than personal integrity, but when I learned about the human cost of the drug’s supply, I became even more resolute in my refusal — even when complimentary, lovingly-cut lines were shoved in my face.

-In basically every other country in the world, blow is roughly one-sixth the price of ours; unless you go to Cuba, where it’s more like one-hundredth.
+In many other countries, blow is roughly one-sixth the price of ours; unless you go to Cuba, where it’s more like one-hundredth.
 In the UK, it’s almost easier to obtain on a night out than a pint, though nightclubs have gross double standards depending on who you are.

-A number of clubs in London have manned their bathrooms with big female bouncers to stop girls indulging in their favourite drunken hobby of entering cubicles in pairs.
-And just in case solo lavatory-goers think they can thwart the system and snort a cheeky line off the Hep-B riddled cisterns, the toilet doors are see-through, and the bouncers have no qualms with voyeurism.
-But, if you satisfy even the loosest definition of celebrity — for example, you write a jewellery blog or you once starred in an infomercial — nightclub staff will direct you to a discreet room specifically designated to facilitate your nasal activity, only drawing the line at rolling you a £100 bill.
+A number of clubs in London have manned their bathrooms with big bouncers to stop girls indulging in their favourite drunken hobby of entering cubicles in pairs.
+And just in case solo lavatory-goers think they can thwart the system and snort a cheeky line off the germy cisterns, the toilet doors are see-through, and the bouncers have no qualms with voyeurism.
+But, if you satisfy even the loosest definition of celebrity — for example, you author a jewellery blog or you once starred in an infomercial — nightclub staff will direct you to a discreet room specifically designated to facilitate your nasal activity, only drawing the line at rolling you a £100 bill.

-It was late on a hungover Saturday in Ibiza, and my party was down to three: a friend, my then-boyfriend Sam and me.
+It was late on a hungover Saturday in Ibiza, and my party was down to three: my friend Kelsi, my then-boyfriend Sam and me.
 The rest of my pals were sleeping off their comedowns from a cocaine-fuelled Friday night spent swimming in a pool of sweat in and around Calvin Harris.

 One swift inhalation up a 20 Euro note later, my head erupted.
 Tears poured from my slitted eyes and my right nostril started streaming so badly that I had to shove a pair of pyjama pants up it to stem the flow.
 I was ruined.

 Six months on, I still had the Niagara Falls for a nose, and was forced to accept that my otherwise-impeccable health meant I didn’t just have a head cold.
 I sat patiently in the doctor’s chair as he examined my nostril with an instrument I have only ever used when opening a wine bottle.
 He shook his head disapprovingly and gazed pointedly at the framed portrait of his children, several of whom I had once babysat.